Menithal/Mals-VRM0-Utility/README.md

 Originates as from a personal plugin that the author has been using over the years to streamline the creation of custom avatars for VTubing with [VSeeFace](https://www.vseeface.icu/) and other VRM0 compatible software such as [VirtualMotionCapture](https://akira.works/VirtualMotionCapture-en/download.html), [LIV](https://www.liv.tv/), [VNyan](https://suvidriel.itch.io/vnyan), [VTuberPlus](https://arzolath.itch.io/vtuber-plus), [Meeps](https://meepskitten.itch.io/meep), and so forth.

 These tools are specifically built by an Avatar Creator for Avatar Creators.
 But it everyone can use it just as well, its Free!
 But as  with anything free, use at your own risk.

 If you find something that could use fixing, feel free to submit a Merge Request or Report it :)

+## Please Backup your work, or use this only on NEW avatars you are working on.

 # What is this?